Fiduciary Assistant/Trust Administrator - IT-Online

 Matric and minimum 3- 5 years practical experience in administration, preferably in the legal or fiduciary field.

-The knowledge and experience to attain a FISA certification of Trust Administrator or Senior Trust Administrator or a relevant tertiary qualification /certificate will be an added advantage.
+The knowledge and experience to attain a Senior Trust Administrator certification or a relevant tertiary qualification /certificate will be an added advantage.

 COMPUTER COMPETENCY REQUIREMENTS